YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/Text.md

 }

 // Example 3.
-// User request: Tell me the phone numbers for flower shops (The text is to be displayed tables).
+// User request: Tell me the phone numbers for flower shops.
+(The text is to be displayed in tables.)
 {
   "actionList": [
     {